 The top and bottom bezels are quite expanded in size whereas the polished aluminum back of the phone is extremely slick and tends to slip away from hands.

-Nokia 8 hosts a 5.3-inch LCD display with QHD resolution and 16:9 aspect ratio.
-The viewing quality of the display is up to the mark and is easily visible in outdoors with the crisp display.
-There is absolutely nothing to complain about the display in Nokia 8.
+Nokia 8 hosts a 5.3-inch LCD with QHD resolution and 16:9 aspect ratio.
+The viewing quality of the display is up to the mark and is easily visible outdoors with the crisp display.
+There is absolutely nothing to complain about about the display in Nokia 8.

-Like the Samsung’s always on display, Nokia 8 also has something called Glance Screen that keeps on displaying certain information even when the screen is off.
+Like Samsung’s always-on display, Nokia 8 also has something called Glance Screen that keeps on displaying certain information even when the screen is off.
 It’s a bit dim but does the job.
 You can also customize what piece of information to display.

 One of the best things about the stock android is the timely reception of OTA updates.
 However, having a stock Android seems to be generic for the phone and loses the personalization element in your phone.

-Other than that, the phone performed smoothly and there were no software loopholes in the phone.
+Other than that, the phone performed smoothly, and there were no software loopholes on the phone.

-There are no complaints to be made as for the performance in moderate use.
-During our test which included social media usage, calling, texting, streaming videos, all on an LTE network, the phone performed quite well and we didn’t notice any hiccups or lags.
+There are no complaints to be made as for the performance in moderate use is concerned.
+During our test, which included social media usage, calling, texting, streaming videos, all on an LTE network, the phone performed quite well, and we didn’t notice any hiccups or lags.

 The phone hosts a 3090 mAh and is Quick Charge 3.0 enabled so you can boost your device quickly enough.
 Although the phone runs on a power-efficient Snapdragon 835, a battery of 3090 mAh doesn’t fulfill the requirements of a QHD display.

-With such a high pixelated and bright display, you shouldn’t expect the battery to perform optimum.
+With such high pixels and a bright display, you shouldn’t expect the battery to perform optimum.

-The phone lost 20% battery in 1 hour while the screen brightness was set to half whereas, on heavy usage session, the phone lost 28% battery in 1 hour which included heavy gaming, multitasking, streaming videos and camera usage.
+The phone lost 20% battery in 1 hour while the screen brightness was set to half whereas, during heavy usage sessions, the phone lost 28% battery in 1 hour which included heavy gaming, multitasking, streaming videos, and camera usage.

 Live Bokeh in the Nokia 8 doesn’t play its part very well and tends to smoothen out the edges of the subject in the picture.
 Surprisingly with non-living picture subjects, the bokeh effect works better than living subjects.

-Nokia 8 also offers a feature called “Boathie” which takes pictures from both the cameras and combines them on your screen so you can see both sides in the picture.
+Nokia 8 also offers a feature called “Bothie” which takes pictures from both the cameras and combines them on your screen so you can see both sides in the picture.

-With the latest update, Nokia 8 also enjoys a Pro mode in camera.
+With the latest update, Nokia 8 also enjoys a Pro mode in the camera.
 You can play with different options and tweak your camera settings to draw out your desired results.
-There are options to adjust white balance, ISO and shutter speed.
+There are options to adjust white balance, ISO, and shutter speed.

-It all narrows down to user’s choice.
-If you want a phone with stock android and a bright display with compromising on camera battery quality, you may choose to go for Nokia 8.
-However, If battery and camera are your main concerns, we suggest you might look for other alternatives.
+It all narrows down to the user’s choice.
+If you want a phone with a stock android and a bright display without compromising on camera battery quality, you may choose to go for the Nokia 8.
+However, If the battery and camera are your main concerns, we suggest you might look for other alternatives.